dksasaki/oceannetworks_data/README_students.md

 ### 1. Install Git

-Download and install Git from https://git-scm.com/downloads.
+Download and install Git from https://git-scm.com/downloads (if not available in your system).
 Follow the installer for your operating system (Windows, macOS, or Linux).

 To verify Git is installed, open a terminal and run: